tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 # Offchain bid extension

 This extension adds a new entrypoint, `Offchain_bid` that allows admins to enter new bids received offchain.
 This functionality is useful for auctions that might involve bids placed by putting holds on credit cards or accepting non-tez payment.
 After an offchain bid is placed, the auction resumes as if a user placed the bid in tez, with the exception that the bid will not be returned (in tez) to any user after subsequent bids are placed (returning bids is handled offchain presumably).

+The offchain bid submission uses a mechanism similar to the One-step permit procedure described in [TZIP-17](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-17/tzip-17.md#one-step-permit-entrypoints), with a few important differences.

+- Only the admin can submit the permit
+- The counter is always set to 0.
+This is a valid simplification of that procedure because admin conducted replay attacks are not possible as both the current bid value as well as the auction id counter as well are strictly increasing.
+- The `offchain_bid` entrypoint logic is different than the normal `bid` entrypoint logic (e.g. to indicate to the contract that the offchain bid should not be returned to the bidder, as it is assumed payment is handled offchain).